hrbrmstr/gdns/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

 * This is a new release.

-- Addressed CRAN check failures.
+- Addressed CRAN check failures as per-CRAN email
+- Switched to MIT license
 - Added support for new google dns api params
 - Switched to tinytest
 - Added return types to all exported functions